mooreds/docs-1/building/js-client.md

     }
 ```

 This kicks off the login flow with Transposit and Google.
-Note the `redirectUri` query parameter in the url above.
+Note the `redirectUri` query parameter in the URL above.
 This tells Transposit where to send the user after a successful login.
 This is where the SDK comes into the picture.
-On the page that the user has been redirected to, simply call
+On the page that the user has been redirected to, simply call:

 ```text
 transposit.handleLogin();